rcl-ssl/docs/containers/aks.md

 - Use the [RCL SSL AutoRenew Function](../autorenew/autorenew.md) app to automatically renew certificates in Azure Key Vault before they expire

 {: .information }
-Before you progress further, you must have already created your certificate(s) in the RCL SSL Portal using the [Azure Key Vault](../portal/azure-keyvault.md) or [Azure Key Vault SAN](../portal/azure-keyvault-san.md) option.
+Before you progress further, you must have already created your certificate(s) in the RCL SSL Portal using the [Azure DNS + Key Vault](../portal/azure-keyvault.md) or [Azure DNS + Key Vault SAN](../portal/azure-keyvault-san.md) option.

 # Install the NGINX Application Routing Add-On in AKS